Forging: A Glossary of Terms

 Rolling

-Processing of metals and metal alloys by pressure, which consists in compressing them between rotating rolls of rolling mills.
+pressure processing of metals and metal alloys, consisting in compressing them between the rotating rolls of rolling mills.

 Chopping

-The process of working the metal with a special forge axe, chisel or undercut.
-One of the techniques of artistic forging, which results in cutting off part of the metal on the outer contour of the workpiece.
+working the metal with a special forge axe, chisel, or undercut.
+One of the techniques of artistic forging, it results in cutting off part of the metal along the outer contour of the workpiece.

-Straightening (straightening) rolled stock, wires, long forgings, forgings, castings, machined parts to remove distortions and other defects.
+truing up rolled stock, wire, long forgings, forgings, castings, and machined parts to remove warping and other defects.

 Embossing

-Artistic machining of metal, making a pattern, inscription, image, consisting in hammering out a certain relief on a plate.
+artistic machining of metal to create a pattern, inscription, or image, consisting in hammering out a certain relief on a plate.